modelleicher/FS19_simpleIC/README.md

 # How to add this to my Mod:
 - I will create videos explaining the process of adding simpleIC to your vehicle.

+- There is an examples.xml explaining all the current possible XML entrys and what they do.
+If you're not brandnew to modding this should be enough to get going :)

 If you already know modding well, here's a short explanation:
 (look at the linked Deutz Agrostar above to see the full XML lines)